-The first-generation Ractis known as NCP100 was in production from 2005 to 2010.
-The second-generation Ractis known as NCP120 was in production from 2010 to 2016.
-Its production ended in 2016 and the Toyota Roomy/Toyota Tank replaced it.
+The first generation Ractis known as NCP100 was in production from 2005 to 2010.
+The second generation Ractis known as NCP120 was in production from 2010 to 2016.
+Its production ended in 2016 and it was replaced by the Toyota Roomy/Toyota Tank.

-- Toyota Ractis X – This is the base grade that comes with either the 1.3L or 1.5L engine, 2WD/4WD and steel rims
+1. Toyota Ractis X – This is the base grade that comes either the 1.3L or 1.5L engine, 2WD/4WD and steel rims

-The 2013 Toyota Ractis has clever cabin storage compartments that are useful for storing items such as smartphones, beverages, goggles, handbags etc. For the 1st row, there are 4 cup/bottle holders, door panel storage, storage spaces below the dashboard, a glovebox, and the center box.
+The 2013 Toyota Ractis has clever cabin storage compartments that are useful for storing items such as smartphones, beverages, goggles, handbags etc. For the 1st row, there 4 cup/bottle holders, door panel storage , storage spaces below the dashboard, a glovebox and the center-box.
 For the second row, the storage is on the door pockets.

-The Toyota Ractis has the largest boot space compared to other hatchbacks.
+This has got to be the largest boot we’ve seen on a small hatchback.
 At 429Litres of boot space, the Toyota Ractis scores highly in this regard.
 When extra space is required, the rear seats can fold flat to create a large boot.
 In this configuration, the Ractis is transformed into a mini-van.
 Its not hard to see why the Ractis has become so popular with business people.

 Other Extras: CD/Radio player, Navigation(Optional), Smart-Start, 6 Airbags, Alloy Rims, Fog Lights

-The 2012 Toyota Ractis has an angular exterior than its predecessor with LED headlamps at the front and a flat rear with crystal LED taillights.
+The exterior is more angular than the predecessor with projector LED headlamps at the front and a flat rear with crystal LED taillights.

 2013 Toyota Ractis Acceleration